 large cities might be to consider the parish as a community of

 These various groups or "communities," although distinct, work towards the common goal of spiritual growth and family within one large community, making St. Anne a community, of communities.
 View the list below to see what groups you can become a part of!

 Catholics in Action

-To learn more about Catholics in Action, visit their website
+To learn more about Catholics in Action, continue here.

 The Cursillo Movement is a movement of the Catholic Church.
 The name cursillo is Spanish, meaning short course, and is often associated with a three-day weekend which is only one aspect of the Cursillo Movement.
 The proper name is Cursillo de Cristiandad (short course of Christianity).
 In general, it teaches laypeople how to become effective Catholic leaders and to take what they learn out into the world.
 Personal spiritual development is paramount along with staying strong in the faith by sharing in regular reunions with other participants.

 To learn more about the Cursillo Movement in Phoenix, visit their website.

 This ministry provides an English Language Learning (ELL) service for those who live in our area of this country and want to learn its language, but are refused access to this service from state and municipal sources or are more comfortable receiving this training in a church environment.

 The Guadalupanas meets on the second Thursday of the month and attends Mass as a group on the second Sunday of each month.
 During the meetings, the rosary is prayed for special intentions and needs, as well as presenting a bouquet of roses to Our Lady of Guadalupe.
 The Guadalupanas prepare for the feast day of Our Lady by praying a novena at Our Lady's shrine.
 Per the group's tradition, a mariachi band serenades "Mañanitas" to Our Lady in the early morning followed by a Mass.
 Following Mass, hot chocolate, coffee, and Mexican cookies are shared with everyone.